MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ### Step 1: Configure the SQL server for initial data load
-When you plan to initially load a lot of data, you can shorten the time it takes to populate the database by temporarily turning off the full-text search and turning it on again after the export on the FIM 2010 R2 management agent (FIM MA) has completed.
+When you plan to initially load a lot of data, you can shorten the time it takes to populate the database by temporarily turning off the full-text search and turning it on again after the export on the MIM 2016 management agent (FIM MA) has completed.

 To temporarily turn off full-text search: